So Business List. Observation in the Workplace with Station Observation Checklist

 The book Ronald Revisited refers to material from 1976

-Purpose of OC
+Purpose of SOC

 Why does a company need observation checklist?
 At “Dodo Pizza,” they answer this question as follows: